Logan-proj/CaesarCipher/README.md

-# CaesarCypher.py
+# CaesarCipher.py
 # Created by Logan-proj
  My second python project has three functions:

-    0 - Encrypts a message using the Ceaser cypher Encryption with Caesar code shifts the letters in the alphabet by a chosen shift number Example a shift of 3:
+    0 - Encrypts a message using the Ceaser cipher Encryption with Caesar code shifts the letters in the alphabet by a chosen shift number Example a shift of 3:
           Plain Alphabet:  ABCDEFGHIJKLMNOPQRSTUVWXYZ#  Caesar Alphabet: (+3)	DEFGHIJKLMNOPQRSTUVWXYZABC